-Free shipping on US orders $99+
+Free US shipping $99+

 graphic of person meditating with crystals